quanterall/HaskellMaterials/basics/01-values-and-functions.md

 side we want, so `(42 +)` is also valid.
 This obviously depends on the operator, as an operator like `-` would behave differently depending on which side you are omitting.

+### Exercises (Partial application)

+1. Define a function that takes a list of `Int`s and multiplies each with `2`.

+2. Define a function that takes a list of `Int`s and squares each.

+3. `filter` over a list of `Int` takes a function of type `Int -> Bool`.
+Construct a function that checks whether or not the number is `0` without naming it.

+4. Define a function that returns all of the `Int`s in a list over `0`, use partial application for both the check and `filter`.

 ## Pipelines using partial application

 The above pattern also works well when composing different functions to achieve an end result: